Home » Water Quality » Contaminants » Does Chlorine Evaporate from Tap Water? (Quick Answer!)

 It takes approximately 1–5 days for chlorine to evaporate from water if kept in a storage unit.
 However, the process depends on the volume of the water that needs to be dechlorinated and the chlorine concentration.

-If the chlorine concentration is too high, the evaporation process might even pass the five-day mark.
-However, the chances that your tap water has that much chlorine is quite low.
+If the chlorine concentration is too high, the evaporation process might pass the five-day mark.
+However, the chances that your tap water has that much chlorine are very low.

 Although up to 4 mg of chlorine per liter is deemed to be safe by the CDC, tap water across the USA mostly has 1–3 mg/L of this disinfectant.
-As long as it’s in that range, it won’t take more than five days since 2 mg/L takes only four days to evaporate completely.
+As long as the level of chlorine in the water is in that range, it won’t take more than five days to evaporate since 2 mg/L takes only four days to evaporate completely.

 The Importance of Water Dechlorination

-Chlorine decontaminates water of disease-bearing contaminants like bacteria, but high chlorine concentration causes long-term health issues like congenital anomalies and even bladder cancer.
+When added to water, chlorine removes disease-bearing contaminants like bacteria.
+However, high chlorine concentrations in water can cause long-term health issues like congenital anomalies and even bladder cancer.
 Moreover, even safe concentrations of chlorine can be unpleasant for some due to its bleach-like odor and taste.

-That said, you can test your water chlorine by either purchasing a home water testing kit or by sending a water sample to a certified lab.
-In addition, look out for common signs of chlorine smell in the house.
+The answer is testing.
+You can test your water by either purchasing a home water testing kit or by sending a water sample to a certified lab.

 You can also implement certain CDC-approved tests.
 These tests vary from inexpensive methods such as pool kits to expensive but highly reliable tools like digital colorimeters.